ChefsSlaad/foundry_swag_docker/README.md

   - tokens
   - campaign specific stuff.

-For the rest of the guide, I am assuming you hae a folder called resources that contains all this stuff.
+For the rest of the guide, I am assuming you have a folder called resources that contains all this stuff.

-## setting up the folders for your containers
+## Setting up the folders for your containers
 Create a folder to store the the container data.
 Where is is depends on your system configuration.
-If you are using a raspberry pi, the best place may the your home directory.
+If you are using a raspberry pi, the best place may be your home directory.

       mkdir -p ~/swag-foundry/foundry
       mkdir -p ~/swag-foundry/swag
       cd ~/swag-foundry

-Now is also a good time to download the foundryvtt-0.x.x.zip file and copy it into this directory
+Download the foundryvtt-0.x.x.zip file and copy it into this directory

 ## Configure your router
 You need to forward http and https trafic to your host.
 You do this by configuring your router to forward port 80 and port 443 trafic from WAN (the internet) to your host IP.
 Unfortunately, different routers do this is in different ways.
 [This guide](https://www.noip.com/support/knowledgebase/general-port-forwarding-guide/) has some help for different brands of routers.

 # Containers
 This section is going to be about selecting and configuring your containers.
-We are going to combine foundry and Swag into a single stack, with docker taking care of most of the plumbing, such as the networking between the containers.
+We are going to combine foundry and Swag into a single stack, with docker taking care of most of the plumbing (such as the networking between the containers).

 ## Preparing Foundry
 There is currently no official foundry-vtt container, but there are plenty of options created by fans.
 Which one is the best is going to vary over time.
-Have a look on [foundryvtt.com](https://foundryvtt.wiki/en/setup/hosting/Docker) for some o the more popular options.
+Have a look on [foundryvtt.com](https://foundryvtt.wiki/en/setup/hosting/Docker) for some of the more popular options.
 Two of my favorites:
 - https://hub.docker.com/r/felddy/foundryvtt is quite popular and seems easy to set-up and configure.
-If you go this route, mae sure you use secrets.json to store your password and key
+If you go this route, make sure you use `secrets.json` to store your password and key
-- https://github.com/BenjaminPrice/fvtt-docker (aka direckthit) strikes a  happy medium (for me) between convenience and security. basically, you download the zipfile yourself and a script in the container does the rest.
+- https://github.com/BenjaminPrice/fvtt-docker (aka direckthit) strikes a happy medium (for me) between convenience and security.
+Basically, you download the zipfile yourself and a script in the container does the rest.
 No credentials to store, no credentials to accidentally leak.

-for this guide, I'm using direckthit.
+For this guide, I'm using direckthit.

 ## SWAG
 Linuxserver.io has made an excellent set of containers.
 I personally have a bunch of them running on my home server.
 One of the best ones is [SWAG](https://docs.linuxserver.io/general/swag), a container that combines Letsencrypt, nginx, a reverse proxy and fail2ban.
 Trust me, it's cool.